Comprehensive Care, 24/7

 80% of visits to Medical Services are same day appointments.
 On a regular basis, we explore ways to maximize staffing and resources to accommodate more same day appointments, which will help decrease the need for after-hours care.

-Counseling and Psychological Services facilitates 1,000 drop-in visits annually, at one of 10 campus locations that offer hours from 6:00 p.m. – 9:00 p.m. on a rotating basis.
+Counseling and Psychological Services facilitates 1,000 drop-in visits annually at a number of campus locations throughout the week.
 Drop-in sessions do not require a scheduled appointment, but can often lead to a regular visit with a clinician.

 The same, unconditional commitment to student health drives the support and structure of Columbia Health’s comprehensive after-hours care.
 The foremost goal of our after-hours operation is to ensure students get quick access to appropriate support and care.
 To achieve this goal, after-hours care is provided via different means, and per industry best practices may not include onsite services.
 In some cases, telephone help lines or local providers are best-positioned to provide the right level of emergency care to our students.
 This extensive approach to after-hours service is only strengthened by our location in a city with world-class facilities within walking distance of our campus.